Why Your Brand Is Not Converting (Even If It Looks Good)

 These are structural problems, not aesthetic ones.

-If structure is unclear, new visuals simply sit on top of the same instability.
+If structure is unclear, new visuals will sit on top of the same problem.

 At this stage, many founders assume the next step is a rebrand.